 Gigognan is a small producer with a short history; the winery was founded in 1996 by Anne and Jacques Callet in the outskirts of Chateauneuf du Pape.
-While many of the well knows wineries are located near the town, Gigognan is located halfway to Avignon, in Sorgues.
+While many well-known wineries are located near the town, Gigognan is located halfway to Avignon, in Sorgues.
 While it may lack a posh zip code, it makes up for it in sheer quality.

-Largely Grenache (65%) with some Syrah (35%), this wine is fermented in open top cement tanks and bottled with a very limited amount of oak contact.
+Largely Grenache (65%) with some Syrah (35%), this wine is fermented in open-top cement tanks and bottled with minimal oak contact.
 A glass-staining red, the barest swirl sends a lavender-laced perfume flowing out.
 Aromas of eucalyptus and underbrush are buttressed with licorice and black pepper.
-Full bodied with broad notes of currant, garrigue and fig, the density is deeply impressive, as is the length of its finish.
-This is an open knitted style of Rhone wine that drinks very well know, but will continue to deliver delight and surprise over the next decade.
+Full-bodied with broad notes of currant, garrigue, and fig, the density is deeply impressive, as is the length of its finish.
+This is an open-knitted style of Rhone wine that drinks very well know but will continue to deliver delight and surprise over the next decade.

 The winery had a new winemaking team in 2012, so there is no telling what direction they will be going in with the current vintage.
 Let’s hope they continue to produce such remarkable wines.